huggingface/accelerate/README.md

 ## Launching training using DeepSpeed

 🤗 Accelerate supports training on single/multiple GPUs using DeepSpeed.
-For using deepspeed, you don't really need to change anything in your code once you integrate accelerate in your code.
+For using deepspeed, you don't need to change anything.
 You can set everything using just `accelerate config`.

-In case you would like to change your deepspeed related args from python script, we provide you the `DeepSpeedPlugin`.
+However, if you desire to tweak your deepspeed related args from your python script, we provide you the `DeepSpeedPlugin`.

 ```python
 from accelerator import Accelerator, DeepSpeedPlugin